Neighboring and Justice

 Action at Reservoir

 One of Reservoir’s core values is action.
 Our love for Jesus compels us to seek justice, show compassion, work for reconciliation, and hope for transformation in joyful engagement with the world.
+At Reservoir, our arm for acting out neighboring and justice in our region is called Reservoir in the City.
 We think you’ll find big and small examples of this action all around our community, and we invite you to join in the engagement.
 At Reservoir, we choose to engage in the world mainly in two ways: by being a good neighbor—building relationships with our neighbors without agenda, and by working for justice—engaging on behalf of human dignity the way we think Jesus would.

 Our church has a long legacy of building relationships with the people who live and work in our neighborhood, and we continue to build sustainable and mutually-edifying partnerships with individuals and organizations throughout the City of Cambridge.
 We are widely recognized as a church that loves our neighbors, and we partner with the public schools, the police, and our neighbors to sponsor events and meet needs in North Cambridge.